benjithedalilama/alice-frontend/final/final.md

 #### Swagger API Spec
 I wrote a [`swagger.yml`](https://github.com/benjithedalilama/alice-backend/blob/master/swagger.yml) file for my API that can be viewed on [this editor](https://editor.swagger.io/) to outline the API endpoints; however, my API is not automatically built from this file, nor vice versa, making this not very extensible.
 There are plenty of tradeoffs associated with different design and process decisions I have made; the spec was a necessary design piece that became an artifact as soon as I started implementing the API server.
 I should have maintained it as an up-to-date reference for documentation because this yaml file is useful for integrating my API with other applications, and provides a standard definition of my API for other apps to use.
 Without an up-to-date spec other users have to guess the format and requirements of the different endpoints, making it hard to use and unclear.
 For extensibility purposes, I could have linked the swagger file to my API in a more dynamic and data-based way, but the time tradeoffs forced me to focus my attention elsewhere.
 The swagger API spec demonstrates the realities of tradeoffs in developing a large system where you may need to sacrifice underlying principles because of limited resources.

-## Backend Implementation
 ### Database
-#### Introduction
 I use MongoDB (Mongo) with the Mongoose ODM (object document model) to improve extensibility and state management.
 Mongoose helps make Mongo more extensible by enforcing schemas similar to SQL databases, providing built-in validation, instance methods, and returns more valuable data like the object that was updated instead of metadata.
 For example, Mongoose provides validation tools that absolve me of the need to write custom validation code, and allow me to focus on other elements of the database.
 The NoSQL nature of Mongo makes it fast and scalable, improving the application state management in both the frontend and the backend.
 I leverage the speed of Mongo by using embedded documents on the User object to quickly fetch the different data from users.
 By doing so, I can quickly fetch data for the frontend to display and ensure the state of the frontend application is updated rapidly and efficiently.
 In the backend, Mongo is the primary state management tool for application data; since the server is supposed to be stateless, the database is stateful and provides mutable information.
 Mongo’s intuitive and adaptable nature promotes extensibility and better state management.
 Additionally, Mongoose as an abstraction over the quick and robust Mongo makes for a highly extensible database and easier state management in the frontend and backend.

 #### Database Models
 Mongoose abstracts out a lot of the complicated bits from Mongo, enforcing separation of concerns.
 In a no-brainer fashion, I separated my models into individual files and their own folder; my models only have to define a schema and export a model, which separates concerns for the configuration of the database and improves reusability.

 ### API Server
-#### Introduction
 The API Endpoints are accessible via a Node.js server running Express, which holds many benefits.
 These benefits help separate concerns, extensibility, and help with authentication-related state management by providing centralized and easily adaptable systems for core functions such as implementation of middleware, routes, and authentication.

 #### Middleware
 The use of middleware greatly demonstrates separation of concerns and enables extensibility of functions executed in the middleware.
+Middleware is code that is run in 'the middle' of an operation, and usually, it is run before the final operation in a process.
+Applications can use middleware to determine whether a user is allowed to execute a sensitive operation before executing it, parse data from requests before passing that data on, and parse cookies from requests to use later in making requests to the API server, among other examples.
 Since middleware only has to be defined in one place when designed properly, and can be called when any API endpoint is hit, it is highly reusable.
-For example, the validateToken middleware seen in figure thirteen is called on any routes that require authentication in the API.
+For example, Alice uses the validateToken middleware seen in figure thirteen, which is called on any API routes that require authentication.
 Following that, figure fourteen shows the validateToken middleware being called.

 ```javascript
 import jwt from 'jsonwebtoken'